 Il Postino Poeta – Orchestra

 I’m not sure how many of you remember the 1994 film “Il Postino”.
 The movie, about the fictional friendship between a postman and Chilean poet Pablo Neruda, was a huge success when it first came out.
 The soundtrack was popular, too, since it included not only original compositions but also many Neruda Poems read by famous actors.

 Il Postino Poeta frames the unexpected and emotional end of the movie.

 Sadly, the principal actor and scriptwriter, Massimo Troisi, didn’t live to see the film’s success.
 He suffered a fatal heart attack 12 hours after the film wrapped.
 He had postponed the much-needed heart surgery so he could finish the movie.

 This must be the composition souls hear as they ascend to heaven.

 Song Title: Il Postino Poeta – 1994 Artists: Orchestra Genre: Soundtrack Composer: Luis Bacalov Album: Il Postino (Soundtrack from the Motion Picture)

 Seeing Things – Brent Barrett

-Here’s another Kander and Ebb song, and another tune by Brent Barrett.
+Here’s another Kander and Ebb song and another tune by Brent Barrett.
 I would have never thought I’d be including so many songs by Broadway star Brent Barrett, but this is his ninth and final appearance on the list.
 I love his voice, and he’s not bad in the looks department.
-Actually, he’s quite hot.
+Actually, he’s pretty hot.
 Google him.

 Song Title: Seeing Things – 1968 Artists: Brent Barrett Genre: Musical Composer: John Kander Lyricist: Fred Ebb Album: The Kander & Ebb Album